 The Company provides stock-based compensation in the form of restricted stock awards to members of its Board of Directors and employees.
-Awards are issued pursuant to the terms of the Company's 2018 Long Term Incentive Plan ("LTIP") and valued at their grant date fair value.
-Such awards qualify as participating securities as they have the right to participate in dividends issued on the Company's ordinary shares, if any.
+Awards are issued pursuant to the terms of the Company's Amended and Restated 2018 Long Term Incentive Plan (the "Amended LTIP") and valued at their grant date fair value.
 Grants to members of the Company's Board of Directors are time-based and vest ratably over a 1-year period.
 Grants to Company employees are time-based and with limited exceptions, vest ratably over a 3-year period.

-Net (loss) / income per ordinary share
+Net income / (loss) per ordinary share

-Basic income per ordinary share was computed by dividing basic net (loss) / income by the weighted-average number of ordinary shares outstanding.
-Diluted income per ordinary share was computed by dividing diluted net (loss) / income by the weighted-average number of ordinary shares outstanding plus dilutive potential ordinary shares, if any.
-Dilutive potential ordinary shares include outstanding warrants, restricted stock awards, and/or other contracts to issue ordinary stock and are determined by applying the treasury stock method or if-converted method, as applicable, if dilutive.
+Basic income per ordinary share is computed by dividing basic net income/ (loss) by the weighted-average number of ordinary shares outstanding.
+Diluted income per ordinary share was computed by dividing diluted net income / (loss) by the weighted-average number of ordinary shares outstanding plus dilutive potential ordinary shares, if any.
+Dilutive potential ordinary shares include outstanding warrants, restricted stock awards, and/or other contracts to issue ordinary stock and are determined by applying the treasury stock method, reverse treasury stock method, if-converted method or contingently issuable share method, as applicable, if dilutive.